 Import data from one workspace to another

 Looking to merge two workspaces?
-Using Slack's import and export tools, you can move member, message and channel data by exporting it from one workspace and importing it to another.
+Using Slack’s import and export tools, you can export member, message and channel data from one workspace and import it to another.

-Note: We don't fully support imports to Enterprise Grid organizations.
+Note: We don't support imports to Enterprise Grid organisations.
 As an alternative, you can import data to a separate workspace, then migrate that workspace to your org.

-To simplify your merge, we recommend exporting data from your smaller or less active workspace and importing it to your larger or more active workspace.
+To simplify the merging process, we recommend exporting data from your smaller or less active workspace and importing it to your larger or more active workspace.
 Follow the steps below to begin the import process:

 Step 2: Upload your export file